-Surrounded by snowcapped mountains and panoramic views of Turnagain Arm, the quaint and historic village of Hope is less than a two-hour drive from Alaska’s largest city, Anchorage, yet a world away.
+Surrounded by snowcapped mountains and panoramic views of Turnagain Arm, the quaint and historic village of Hope is less than a two-hour drive from Anchorage, Alaska’s largest city, yet a world away.

-Things to do
+Things to Do

-Hope is a great place to base your outdoor adventures in the adjacent Chugach National Forest, with plenty of accommodations, restaurants and services.
+Hope is a great place to base your outdoor adventures in the adjacent Chugach National Forest.
 The community sits at the north end of the Resurrection Pass Trail, a 39-mile route that was originally carved by prospectors on their way to the goldfields of Hope.
-Today it is one of the most popular trails for backpackers and mountain bikers.
-Public-use cabins are scattered along its length for multi-day hikes.
-White-water rafting on Six Mile Creek is also popular.
-The creek offers some of the wildest water on the Kenai Peninsula, including stretches of Class V rapids.
+Today, it is one of the most popular trails on the Kenai Peninsula for hikers, backpackers, and mountain bikers.
+Eight public use cabins, reservable in advance, are scattered along its length for multi-day hikes and bike rides.

 Other popular hiking trails in the area are the Gull Rock Trail and Hope Point Trail.
 The Gull Rock Trail travels a relatively flat 5.7 miles through the forest along cliffs above the Turnagain Arm.
 For those looking for a bigger challenge, the Hope Point Trail climbs 2,300 feet over 3.5 miles to the top of Hope Point, rewarding hikers with fantastic panoramic views of the Turnagain Arm and Chugach Mountains.

 Whitewater rafting on Six Mile Creek is another popular activity in the Hope area.
 The creek offers some of the wildest water on the Kenai Peninsula, including stretches of Class V rapids.
 Outfitters lead half-day rafting trips down the wild river.